|

 |||

-With fair confidence May travels at the
+1883 | With fair confidence May

-beginning of February in Dresden to visit Münchmeyer.
-Emma follows later.
+travels at the beginning of February in Dresden to visit

-Between her and the publisher's wife Pauline develops an intimate frienship.
+wife Pauline develops an intimate frienship.
 6th April: Emma May's friend from youth Ida Metzer holds in her Hohenstein's flat a seance.
 7th April: Moving from Hohenstein to Blasewitz.
 In the Blasewitz local resident's list May is recorded as »Literat und Redacteur«.
 Most probably the »Redacteur« is editing together with Münchmeyer the ›Deutsche Wanderer‹.
 It should be of the same quality as both the by me founded in 1875 popular magazines.
 In the ›Wanderer‹ appears at the end of September, now for the fee of 50 Marks, Die Liebe des Ulanen.
 May authored in this productive year further: Stambul, Im »wilden Westen« Nordamerika's, Der Amsenhändler, Pandur und Grenadier.
 He has to decline a cooperation with Joseph Kürschner (Publisher of Literary Calender) for lack of time. |

 Hohenstein, Am Markt 2 Blasewitz, |